In Memoriam (2026 film): Production

-The film is written and directed by Rob Burnett for Nicholas Weinstock’s Invention Studios.
-Weinstock and Divya D’Souza are producers with Burnett and David Martin from Avalon, alongside Marc Maron, who leads a cast that also contains Judy Greer, Talia Ryder, Lily Gladstone, Sharon Stone, Michael McKean, Regina Hall, Justin Long and Vivienne Lucille.
+The film is written and directed by Rob Burnett.
+Nicholas Weinstock and Divya D’Souza are producers with Burnett and David Martin from Avalon, alongside Marc Maron, who leads a cast that also contains Judy Greer, Talia Ryder, Lily Gladstone, Sharon Stone, Michael McKean, Justin Long and Vivienne Lucille.
 Principal photography began in Los Angeles in October 2024.
 In November, Alan Ruck joined the cast.

+Release

+In Memoriam premiered at the Tribeca Festival on June 7, 2026.

+Reception

+On the review aggregator website Rotten Tomatoes, 100% of 11 critics' reviews are positive, with an average rating of 7.6/10.

+Pete Hammond of Deadline wrote that it's "a sharp character study of a man nearing the end and finding out the real meaning of life before his hits the end credits."